 Why Model Time Series Data?

-Method 1: Simple Moving Averages (SMA)
+Method 1: Simple Moving Average (SMA)

 import pandas as pd